berkayulke/courier-tracking/README.md

 ## Running project from Terminal
 ### Install dependencies

-Run `chmod +x ./mvnw` to make sure it is executable.
+If you are on a unix system, run `chmod +x ./mvnw` to make sure it is executable.

 Run `./mvnw install` to install maven dependencies.